 In May 2011, we amended some of the terms of ATI's revolving credit facility, including extending the term from August 2013 to August 2016, effectively increasing the borrowing capacity from \$317.5 million to \$400.0 million and giving us the flexibility to extend the maturity of our term loan.
-If we do not extend the maturity of the term loan, both the term loan and the revolving portions of the Senior Secured Credit Facility will mature in August 2014.
-As of December 31, 2011 ATI had not extended the maturity of its term loan.
+On March 9, 2012, ATI entered into an amendment with its term loan lenders under its Senior Secured Credit Facility to extend the maturity from August 7, 2014 to August 7, 2017 of approximately \$801.0 million in principal amount of the term loans with an applicable margin over LIBOR of 3.50% for such extended term loans, with the remaining term loans of approximately \$1,793.9 million with an applicable margin over LIBOR of 2.50% maturing in August 2014.
 As of December 31, 2011, we had no outstanding borrowings against the revolving credit facility.